-The Action is only considered valid if all resource instances of the collection are associated with the Kind or Mixin defining the Action instance.
+The Action is only considered valid if all entity instances of the collection are associated with the Kind or Mixin defining the Action instance.

-306 An Action instance MAY identify OCCI Attributes which correspond to parameters of the invocable operation.
+314 An Action instance MAY identify OCCI Attributes which correspond to parameters of the invocable operation.

 The mechanism to define OCCI Attributes is inherited from Category and follow the same semantics.
-The namespace restrictions imposed on resource instance attributes (see 4.4.2) does however not apply to Actions.
+The namespace restrictions imposed on entity instance attributes (see 5.3.2) does however not apply to Actions.

-Table 5 shows an example of a "resize" operation defined for a storage resource could have a "size" parameter which represent the size argument of the resize operation.
+Table 5 shows an example of a "resize" operation defined for a Storage instance.
+The operation has a "size" parameter which represent the size argument of the resize operation.
 In that example the identifying Action instance would have Action.attributes populated with an Attribute instance where Attribute.name = "size".

-4.4.6 Resource Instantiation
+5.3.6 Instantiation

-To create a resource instance a client MUST supply the concrete Entity sub-type by a submitting a reference to the type-identifying Kind.
-The reference MUST consist of the term and categorisation scheme which uniquely identify the Kind instance, see section 4.4.1.
+To create an entity instance a client MUST supply the concrete Entity sub-type by a submitting a reference to the type-identifying Kind.
+The reference MUST consist of the term and categorisation scheme which uniquely identify the Kind instance, see section 5.3.1.
 All OCCI implementations MUST understand these requests.

-A client MAY also submit any number of references to Mixin instances to be associated with the resource to be created.
-A Mixin reference submitted by a client MUST consist of the term and categorisation scheme which identify the Mixin instance, see section 4.4.1.
+A client MAY also submit any number of references to Mixin instances to be associated with the instance to be created.
+A Mixin reference submitted by a client MUST consist of the term and categorisation scheme which identify the Mixin instance, see section 5.3.1.

-20 4.4.7 Templates
+328 5.3.7 Templates

-A template is a mechanism to provide default values for resource instances.
+A template is a mechanism to provide default values for entity instances.
 OCCI supports templates through Mixins.

-A Mixin instance associated at resource creation-time MAY provide default values for OCCI Attributes.
+A Mixin instance associated at entity instance creation-time MAY provide default values for OCCI Attributes.

 Each default value is specified through Attribute.default.

 A Mixin instance MAY provide default values for OCCI Attributes already defined by a Kind.
-A Mixin.s Attribute.default overrides the default specified by the Kind.
+A Mixin's Attribute.default overrides the default specified by the Kind.

-327 4.4.8 Collections
+335 5.3.8 Collections

-One or more resource instances associated with the same Kind or Mixin instance, automatically form a collection.
-Each Kind and Mixin instance in the system identifies a collection consisting of all different resource instances associated with the same Kind or Mixin.
+One or more entity instances associated with the same Kind or Mixin instance, automatically form a collection.
+Each Kind and Mixin instance in the system identifies a collection consisting of all different entity instances associated with the same Kind or Mixin.

-A resource instance is always a member of the collection indicated by the Entity sub-type's unique Kind instance.
-A Kind instance maintains the collection of all resource instances (of the type identified by the Kind).
+An entity instance is always a member of the collection indicated by the Entity sub-type's unique Kind instance.
+The Kind.entities model attribute implements the collection of entity instances for a specific Entity sub-type.

+A Kind instance maintains the collection of all entity instances (of the type identified by the Kind).

-Since a Mixin instance can be associated to any resource instance, a collection can contain resource instances of different Entity sub-types.
+Since a Mixin instance can be associated to any entity instance, a collection can contain entity instances of different Entity sub-types.
 For example, an instance of the Resource type will always be associated to the Kind instance http://scheme.ogf.org/occi/core#resource and thus part of the collection implied by that Kind instance.

-Adding a resource instance to a collection is accomplished by associating the resource instance to the corresponding Mixin instance.
+Adding an entity instance to a collection is accomplished by associating the entity instance to the corresponding Mixin instance.

-Removing a resource instance from a collection is accomplished by disassociating the resource instance from the corresponding Mixin instance.
+Removing an entity instance from a collection is accomplished by disassociating the entity instance from the corresponding Mixin instance.